Alligator Hunt

-Alligator Hunt is a shoot 'em up arcade game released by Spanish company Gaelco in 1994.
+Alligator Hunt is a shoot 'em up arcade video game released by Spanish company Gaelco in 1994.

 Gameplay

 Reptilian-looking aliens are invading earth and is up to the bravest soldiers (skateboarding kids) to stop the invasion and destroy the enemy base.
-Features gameplay similar to Cabal and Blood Bros..
+The gameplay of Alligator Hunt is similar to Cabal and Blood Bros..

 Development and release

 Alligator Hunt was developed by Gaelco.

 As of April 2020, the rights to Alligator Hunt were acquired by Piko Interactive.
 The game was included as part of the Gaelco Arcade 1 compilation for Evercade, marking its first console debut.

 Reception

 According to Spanish website MeriStation, Alligator Hunt sold few arcade units.
 Carlos Forcada of MeriStation gave the game a positive retrospective outlook.